Taking multiple loans: How many personal loans can you have at once?

 QUICK JUMP TO...

-Confused and stressed over multiple loans and unsure how many personal loans you can have at once
+Confused and stressed couple unsure how many personal loans an individual can have at once

-Confused and stressed over multiple loans and unsure how many personal loans you can have at once
+Confused and stressed couple unsure how many personal loans an individual can have at once

-What are the risks involved and how many personal loans can we actually take at once?
+What are the risks involved and how many personal loans can we take at once?

 How many personal loans can you have at once?

-Personal loans can come in handy if you are struggling with unexpected expenses, such as sudden medical costs, funerals and more.
+Personal loans can come in handy if you are struggling with unexpected expenses, such as sudden medical costs and funerals.

-While you might require various loans, many money lenders actually do not do a second loan.
-Thus, you will likely have to take out loans from different money lenders.
+While you might require various loans, many licensed money lenders actually do not do a second loan.
+Thus, you will likely have to take out loans from different money lenders, and the amount would be subjected to the loan limit.

-When taking an unsecured loan from the bank, if your annual income is above $120,000, you can borrow up to 10 times your monthly income.
+When taking an unsecured loan from the bank, MAS stipulates that you can borrow up to 12 times your monthly income.
 However, if you owe more than 12 times of your monthly income in unsecured credit for more than three consecutive months, you will be unable to apply for further credit.

 Risks of taking multiple personal loans